Jermaine0Forbes/MySQL-CheatSheet/README.md

 ```sql
 update pokemon set name = "magmar" where id = 5;
 ```
+Explanation: changes the name to the pokemon that has the id of 5

+[go back to table of contents][home]

 ### WHERE
 - Specifies what particular column will be effected
 ```sql
 select hp , attack , defense from pokemon where name = "abra";
 ```
+[go back to table of contents][home]